shiv669/code-review-system/DESIGN.md

 # Design Notes and Learnings

-This document describes how the system design evolved during development, the mistakes made early on, and how those mistakes were corrected.
-The goal of this project was not speed or feature count, but understanding how real code review systems are structured.
+This document captures the real design journey of the project.
+It intentionally documents incorrect assumptions, flawed reasoning, syntax mistakes, and how each of them was corrected.
+The purpose of this project was not to build a large system quickly, but to understand how a real code review workflow should be modeled, implemented, and enforced in a backend system.

+The final design is the result of multiple iterations, failures, and corrections.

+---

-## Initial Design Mistakes
+## Early Conceptual Mistakes

-The first database schema design mixed responsibilities across tables.

-Initially, there were separate tables for authors and reviewers, and login related tables were also considered.
-This created unnecessary duplication and confusion.
-Roles were treated as identities instead of capabilities.
+### Treating Roles as Separate Identities

+The earliest design attempted to separate authors and reviewers into different tables, along with ideas for separate login tables.
+This approach was fundamentally flawed.

+The mistake was thinking of roles as identities instead of capabilities.
+In reality, a person can be an author in one context and a reviewer in another.
+Treating them as separate entities caused duplication, unclear ownership, and unnecessary complexity.

+This was corrected by introducing a single users table where roles are represented as capability flags rather than separate identities.
+Ownership is always explicit and stored via foreign keys, never inferred from role flags.

+---

+### Trying to Combine Code and Reviews in One Table

-Another early mistake was attempting to store code and review data in a single table.
-This approach made it unclear how code history should be preserved and how comments would remain meaningful after changes.
+Another early mistake was attempting to store code, reviews, and feedback in a single table.
+While this looked simpler at first, it quickly became clear that this approach destroys history.

-These designs would have led to overwritten history and ambiguous ownership.
+If code is updated in place, existing comments and feedback lose their meaning.
+There is no longer a guarantee that a comment refers to the version of code it was written for.

+This mistake forced a re-evaluation of how real review systems preserve context.

+---

-## Correction and Key Design Decisions
+## Core Design Corrections

-### Single Users Table

-The first major correction was consolidating all people into a single users table.
-A user can act as an author, reviewer, or both depending on context.
-Capability flags exist only to control permissions, not ownership.

-Ownership is always explicit and stored using foreign keys, never inferred from role flags.

-### Review Sessions as First Class Entities
+### Review Sessions as First-Class State

+The introduction of the review_sessions table was a major conceptual correction.

-A review session represents one complete review process started by an author.
-It is not tied to a single code snapshot or a reviewer.
+A review session represents the entire lifecycle of a review initiated by an author.
+It is not tied to a single code snapshot or a single reviewer.
+It exists independently and owns the review’s state.

-The session exists independently and owns the lifecycle of the review.
-It starts when the author creates it and ends only when the author explicitly closes it.

-This separation avoids fragmenting review history and matches real world workflows.
+A session has exactly two states: open and closed.
+Only the author can close a session.
+Once closed, no further revisions or comments are allowed.

+This explicit lifecycle prevents ambiguous behavior and makes the system state-driven instead of intention-driven.

+---

 ### Revisions as Immutable Snapshots

-Initially, updating code in place seemed simpler.
-This was corrected after realizing that updating code would invalidate existing feedback.

-Revisions were introduced as immutable snapshots of code.
-Each revision belongs to exactly one review session.
-Once created, a revision never changes.

-All comments attach to a specific revision, which guarantees that feedback always refers to the correct version of code.

-### Comments Tied to Revisions

-Comments are written by users and always reference a specific revision.
-They may optionally reference a line number but are never moved when new revisions are created.

-This design ensures that older comments remain accurate even as the code evolves.

-## Final Data Model Overview

-The final schema consists of four core tables.

-Users store identity and capability information.

-Review sessions store ownership and lifecycle state.

-Revisions store immutable snapshots of code.

-Comments store feedback linked to specific revisions.

-The dependency order is strictly enforced: users → review_sessions → revisions → comments

-## Git and Development Workflow Learnings

-The project was developed incrementally and pushed to Git early.
-Initial mistakes included committing local database files and editor configuration files.

-These mistakes were corrected by properly using a gitignore file and committing fixes transparently.

-Git authentication issues were encountered and resolved using modern token based authentication.
-This reinforced the importance of understanding tooling, not just writing code.

-Commit history was kept incremental to reflect learning and iteration rather than presenting a finished project all at once.
+Initially, updating code directly felt intuitive.
+This was wrong.

+The key realization was that immutability is essential in collaborative systems.
+Once feedback is given, the code it refers to must never change.

+Revisions were introduced as immutable snapshots.
+Each revision:
+- belongs to exactly one review session
+- has a strictly increasing revision number per session
+- is never updated or deleted

+Revision numbers are derived by the backend from existing state, never provided by the client.
+This avoids race conditions and enforces correctness at the system level.

+---

+### Comments Bound to Revisions, Not Sessions

+Another incorrect assumption was that comments could belong directly to sessions.
+This breaks down once multiple revisions exist.

+Comments were correctly modeled as immutable annotations tied to a specific revision.
+Optionally, a comment may reference a line number, but it always belongs to one snapshot of code.

+This ensures that comments remain accurate even after new revisions are created.

+---

+## Backend Logic and State Enforcement

+### Avoiding Database Errors as Business Logic

+An early mistake was relying on database constraints (such as foreign key failures) to implicitly enforce business rules.

+This approach was corrected by explicitly querying and validating system state in the backend before performing mutations.
+The backend now deliberately checks:
+- whether a session exists
+- whether it is open or closed
+- whether a revision exists
+- whether new actions are allowed

+Database constraints are used for integrity, not control flow.

+---

+### Syntax and Async Errors During Development

+Several implementation mistakes were made and corrected:
+- forgetting to mark route handlers as async
+- forgetting to await database operations
+- using db.all instead of db.run for insert operations
+- writing malformed SQL queries (missing parentheses, incorrect aliasing)
+- mixing SQL strings and parameter arrays incorrectly

+These errors reinforced the importance of understanding asynchronous control flow and the exact behavior of database APIs, rather than copying patterns blindly.

+---

+## Endpoint Evolution

+Each endpoint was designed incrementally and validated through real requests.

+### Creating a Review Session

+A session can only be created if the author exists.
+The backend returns the created session’s identifier and does not rely on confirmation messages.

+---

+### Adding Revisions

+Revisions are created only if the session exists and is open.
+The revision number is derived from existing revisions.
+This endpoint enforced immutability and state-based transitions.

+---

+### Adding Comments

+Comments can only be added to existing revisions whose parent session is open.
+Comments are insert-only and never edited or deleted.

+This ensured that feedback remains historically accurate.

+---

+## Final Data Model

+The final system consists of four core tables with strict dependency order:

+- users
+- review_sessions
+- revisions
+- comments

+Dependencies flow in one direction only:

+users → review_sessions → revisions → comments

+This structure makes invalid states difficult to represent and valid states easy to reason about.

+---

+## Tooling and Workflow Learnings

+The project was committed incrementally to Git to reflect learning rather than presenting a polished history.

+Mistakes included:
+- committing local database files
+- committing editor configuration files
+- git authentication issues

+These were corrected transparently using proper gitignore usage and token-based authentication.
+The commit history reflects real iteration rather than artificial cleanliness.

+---

 ## Key Learnings

-Clear separation of responsibility in data models prevents ambiguity later.

-Immutability is essential for preserving context in collaborative systems.

-Ownership must always be explicit and never inferred.

-Systems should rely on explicit state changes rather than interpreting human intent.

-Clean tooling practices matter, but design clarity matters more.
+- clear data modeling prevents entire classes of bugs later
+- immutability preserves meaning in collaborative systems
+- backend systems should be state-driven, not intention-driven
+- APIs should return state, not success messages
+- explicit logic in code is preferable to implicit behavior in databases

-This project reinforced that good system design is about making correct concepts obvious and mistakes difficult, not about adding features or complexity.
+Most importantly, good system design is not about adding features, but about making incorrect behavior impossible and correct behavior obvious.